Set 11 | 501 - 550

 (V.) (मूल्य घटना, अवमूल्यन करना)

-Example: Cars tend to depreciate quickly after purchase.
+Sentence: Cars tend to depreciate quickly after purchase.

 A person appointed to act on behalf of another